 This particular wrap not only features great postpartum belly binder reviews, it is something that can be used for more than just the postpartum belly.

 I think this price tag is justified whether you’re having one baby or five!
-Use it for years!
+Use it for years, or not!

-If you’re tall or had a really low incision, it might be best to opt for one of the other top postpartum belly wrap options.
+If you’re tall or have a really low incision, it might be best to opt for one of the other top postpartum belly wrap options.

 I picked this wrap to add to my list of the best postpartum belly wraps for a few reasons.